 Year-to-date gain: 550 percent; current share price: C$1.30

-Pipestone is an oil and gas exploration and production company with its head office located in Calgary, Alberta.
-The miner has set its focus on developing its condensate rich assets in the Pipestone area of Alberta.
+Pipestone Energy is an oil and gas exploration and production company with a head office in Calgary, Alberta.
+The miner is focused on developing its condensate-rich assets in the Pipestone area of Alberta.

-The company came to fruition at the beginning of this year, when it was formed through the merger of privately-owned Pipestone Oil with Blackbird Energy.
+The company came into existence at the beginning of this year, when it was formed through the merger of privately owned Pipestone Oil and Blackbird Energy.

-Pipestone’s key asset is the Montney formation in Calgary, Alberta.
-The formation has an expansive areal extent, massive thickness, and rich liquids content and is recognized as one of North America’s premier natural gas liquids resource plays.
+Pipestone’s key asset is the Montney formation in Calgary.
+The formation has an expansive areal extent, massive thickness and rich liquids content, and it is recognized as one of North America’s premier natural gas liquids resource plays.
 Pipestone holds over 95,000 acres of Montney.

-In mid-November, the miner released its Q3 results, stating that it had produced 11,400 barrels of oil equivalent per day (boe/d), entered into a $30 million midstream transaction with Tidewater and remains on track to hit its exit guidance of 14,000 to 16,000 boe/d.
+In mid-November, the miner released its Q3 results, stating that it produced 11,400 barrels of oil equivalent per day (boe/d) during the period.
+It also entered into a US$30 million midstream transaction with Tidewater and remains on track to hit its exit guidance of 14,000 to 16,000 boe/d.

 2. Condor Petroleum (TSX:CPI)

-Through its wholly owned subsidiaries, Condor is engaged in international oil and gas production, development and exploration, with a keen focus in Turkey and Kazakhstan.
+Through its wholly owned subsidiaries, Condor Petroleum is engaged in international oil and gas production, development and exploration, with a keen focus on Turkey and Kazakhstan.
 The miner leverages its core capabilities and advanced technologies to create new opportunities.

-Condor has positioned itself in new and emerging development, appraisal and exploration opportunities through optimization of its producing assets and through continued commercialization of it existing growth projects.
+Condor has positioned itself in new and emerging development, appraisal and exploration opportunities through optimizing its producing assets and continued commercialization of its existing growth projects.

 Year-to-date gain: 160 percent; current share price: C$0.65

-Upstream oil and gas company Cub Energy has assets in the Black Sea region of Ukraine, where it says it wants to use western money and technology to develop assets there.
+Upstream oil and gas company Cub Energy has assets in the Black Sea region of Ukraine, where it says it wants to use western money and technology to develop assets.

-Most recently, Cub announced results from its third quarter, stating that, to date in 2019, it achieved a production average of 824 boe/d (97 percent weighted to natural gas and the remaining to condensate) compared to 826 boe/d for the same time frame in 2018.
+Most recently, Cub announced results from the third quarter, stating that to date in 2019 it was able to achieve a production average of 824 boe/d (97 percent weighted to natural gas and the remaining to condensate) compared to 826 boe/d for the same timeframe in 2018.

-During the quarter, the miner also performed a recompletion of the Olgovskoye-18 well in the B-8-9 reservoir which resulted in a 30 percent increase in production, with the well now producing at a combined rate of approximately 0.9 million cubic feet per day.
+During the quarter, the miner also performed a recompletion of the Olgovskoye-18 well in the B-8-9 reservoir, which resulted in a 30 percent increase in production.
+The well is now producing at a combined rate of approximately 0.9 million cubic feet per day.

 4. Sintana Energy (TSXV:SEI)